Dorothea Waddingham: Life

 Dorothea Waddingham was born Dorothy Nancie Merelina Allan Chandler, with her parents marrying a year after her birth – Waddingham being her father's surname.
 Dorothea was born on a farm near Nottingham.
 She has been referred to as "Nurse" Waddingham because the two murders she was accused and convicted of were committed in a nursing home she ran near Nottingham in England.
 However, she was not a qualified nurse and the only medical training she received was as a ward-maid at an infirmary near Burton-on-Trent.
 In 1925, under the name of Dorothea Nancy Waddingham, she married Thomas Willoughby Leech.
 He was twice her age and dying of cancer.
 During their marriage, she served two prison terms for fraud and for theft.
 The couple had three children.
-Leech died in 1933, at which time Waddingham was seeing another man named Ronald Joseph Sullivan.
+Leech died in 1933, at which time Waddingham was seeing a man named Ronald Joseph Sullivan.
 Sullivan had fought in World War I and had been awarded the Military Medal for gallantry and also served in Ireland after the war.
 Although they never married, they had two children.
 Whilst living with Sullivan, she began to take in elderly and infirm patients and turned her home at 32 Devon Drive, Nottingham into a nursing home.

 Activities

 Mrs. Blagg, the Honorary Secretary of the County Nursing Association, approved of Waddingham's work and arranged for Mrs. Louisa Baguley, who was 88, and her daughter Ada, who had multiple sclerosis or "creeping paralysis" as it was known at the time, to become patients.
-In February 1935, another patient named Mrs. Kemp died from an illness that required large dosages of morphine and a quantity of the drug remained on the premises of Waddingham's nursing home after her death.
+In February 1935, a patient named Mrs. Kemp died from an illness that required large dosages of morphine, and a quantity of the drug remained on the premises of Waddingham's nursing home after her death.

 Ada Baguley had made a will leaving her estate of £1,600 in trust for her mother after her death with the rest to be divided between two cousins, Lawrence Baguley and Fred Gilbert, after her mother died.
 Ada had been informed that it was likely that she would precede her mothers' death.
 However, this will was destroyed by Ada in May 1935, and a new will drawn up that left all the money to Dorothea Waddingham and Ronald Sullivan when Ada and her mother both died (in recompense for the nurse's care of them).
 The elderly Mrs. Baguley died in the second week of May.

 Ada lasted through the spring and summer of 1935.
 On September 10, 1935, Ada received a visit from a family friend, Alice Briggs, who spent an afternoon cheering her up.
 Briggs told Waddingham that she would have Ada over for tea at her home in a couple of days.
 The next day, Sullivan advised H. H. Mansfield that his patient Ada was in a coma.
 Mansfield came and found Ada dead.
 As this was expected, the doctor was not suspicious, and after gaining further details from Waddingham, he filled out a death certificate stating Ada died of cardiovascular degeneration.